djcarrad/qcodes-elab/README.rst

 	git pull
 Status
 ======
-As of 18/10/2022, latest versions of all packages required by qcodes are working, except:
+As of 24/6/2024, latest versions of all packages required by qcodes are working, except:
-Ipykernel must be version 6.9 if plot windows should stay open when restarting the kernel.
-Documentation is non-existent so this would be very hard to fix as far as I can tell.
+The current version of ipykernel closes all plot windows when the kernel is restarted.
+Will be difficult to fix given the lack of documentation for ipykernel.

 On the to-do list is improving analysis functions, such as tighter integration with InspectraGadget and incorporation of fitting tools.